oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 Memory can be expressed in various units, where one `Mi` is one IEC unit mega-byte (1024^2), and one `Gi` is one IEC unit giga-byte (1024^3).

-See also [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) in the Kubernetes documentation.
+See also [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), [Assign Memory Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource) and [Assign CPU Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource) in Kubernetes documentation.

 ### Determining pod Quality Of Service